 Deadline: February 1st

-Since starting in 1962, the National Association of Junior Auxiliaries has awarded more than 530 Graduate Scholarships totaling $1.2 million for deserving students pursuing a master’s degree in counseling, psychology, special education, speech-language pathology, child development, gifted education, or mental health.
-Qualified applicants must be U.S. citizens, reside in a state with an NAJA chapter, attend an accredited college full-time or part-time, and plan a career working directly with children or adolescents.
+The National Association of Junior Auxiliaries has awarded more than 530 Graduate Scholarships.
+Since its founding in 1962 the organization has awarded over $1.2 million.
+The scholarships are for for deserving students attending graduate school.
+Eligible degrees include counseling, psychology, special education, and speech-language pathology.
+Child development, gifted education, and mental health are also eligible.
+Qualified applicants must be U.S. citizens, and live in a state with an NAJA chapter.
+They must attend an accredited graduate school full-time or part-time.
+They must plan a career working directly with children or adolescents.

 Contact